datasone/setup_var.efi/README.md

 ## Input File
 `setup_var.efi` now supports specifying with a input file (by UEFI shell redirection).
 All options that can be specified with arguments are available in input file.

+Note: The text should be in UTF-16LE encoding, see [pinned issue #25](https://github.com/datasone/setup_var.efi/issues/25) for details.

 The input file consists of three parts:
 - Named arguments which are specified with a leading `@`.
 - Defining a value address reference (to make the input file more readable) with `:=`.